 Can A Parent Disinherit An Adopted Child?

-I received a phone call recently from a woman whose adoptive father was dying.
+A woman’s adoptive father was dying.
 She was worried, but not about what you’d expect.

 Her friend was wrong.

 Section 201.054 of the Texas Estates Code specifies that for purposes of inheritance under the laws of descent and distribution, an adopted child is regarded as a child of the adoptive parents and can inherit from his or her adoptive parents and their relatives just any biological child.
-However, the statute also provides:

 “This section does not prevent an adoptive parent from disposing of the parent’s property by will according to law.”Section 201.054(c)

 So if an adoptive parent dies without a Will, the parent’s adopted child will inherit under the Texas intestacy laws just like a biological child.
 However, there is no law that restricts a parent from disposing of his property by Will in any way he chooses.

 Just as a parent can disinherit a biological child, a parent can also disinherit adopted child.

 This article was originally published on August 7, 2013, and updated on April 28, 2021.